AIA/AGC Recommended Practices Manual

 Associated General Contractors and American Institute of Architects Join Forces to Represent Industry

-For the past 50 years, the AIA/AGC Joint Committee has provided a forum for the Design and Construction community to discuss pertinent issues related to the construction industry.
+For more than 50 years, the AIA/AGC Joint Committee has provided a forum for the Design and Construction community to discuss pertinent issues related to the construction industry.
 The Committee’s goal is to promote cooperation among all the participants and to develop tools that support a collaborative process.
 One tool developed by this Committee is the Recommended Practices Manual, which is organized to reflect the typical project delivery flow from early planning stages, selection of construction delivery methods, cost estimating, construction cost proposals, through completion of construction and warranty.

 Part 1: Documentation Preparation, Construction Delivery Methods